 Names That Mean “Spring”

-From the overt like April, the month marking the full swing of spring, to names like Aviva and Haruki that hold the meaning of spring or new life within their etymology, the choices of spring names vary widely.
-So, wether ya’re drawn to the uniqueness of Daffodil or the classical appeal of Persephone, each of these names carries the freshness of spring and the promise of a new beginning.
+From the overt like April, the month marking the full swing of spring, to names like Aviva & Haruki that hold the meaning of spring or new life within their etymology, the choices of spring names vary widely.
+So, wether ya’re drawn to the uniqueness of Daffodil or the classical appeal of Persephone, each of these names carries the freshness of spring & the promise of a new beginning.

 Cultural & Symbolic Spring-Themed Names